K1mP1x/LoggerLib/README.md

 ## General info
 Logger for your C# project<br>
-Saving logs to the console and to `.log` or `.txt` files.<br>
+Saving logs to the console and to the `.log` or `.txt` files.<br>
+You can also save logs to the database (currently only MySQL is supported).<br>
 Old files are backed up to reduce the size of the logs.<br>
-The library is currently only compatible with .NET 5.0 projects

-## Requirements
-* .NET 5.0

-## Instalation
+## Installation
 ```
-PM> Install-Package LoggerLib -Version 1.1.0
+PM> Install-Package LoggerLib -Version 1.2.0
 ```
 or
 ```
-> dotnet add package LoggerLib --version 1.1.0
+> dotnet add package LoggerLib --version 1.2.0
 ```

 ## Usage